AlessioItaliano/car-rent/README.md

 # Support

-If you have any questions, concerns, or suggestions, feel free to get in touch with us.
+If you have any questions, concerns or suggestions, feel free to get in touch with us.
 We're always here to help!

 # About the Author